rising-dot/CMIS/README.md

 Create in Visual studio with C#

 # Program Functionality
-Create user by phone number:
+Create user by phone number: \n
 Check if phone number exist in checkUser.txt file, if not fill out name, adresse, post numbe, city and email.
 Then save it all in the database.

 find user: